 Green leafy vegetables

 Green leafy vegetables are one of the most nutrient-packed foods found on this planet.
 They provide a large variety of nutrients including vitamins, minerals, fibers and are rich in anti-oxidants.
-Moreover, they are low in calories making them an ideal food for weight-loss.
+Moreover, they are low in calories making them ideal food for weight-loss.
 They are a rich source of iron and must be included in a vegetarian diet to provide the daily required dose of iron.